Rutgers escapes with 68-65 overtime win over Columbia

 The two teams would go back and forth with two ties in the final two minutes.
 Omoruyi stole the ball from Gabe Stefanini and the ensuing fast-break layup tied the game at 52 before Omoruyi gave Rutgers a 54-52 lead on a jumper off an inbounds pass from Baker.
 Randy Brumant sank two free throws with 33 seconds left to send the game to overtime knotted at 54.

-Rutgers (6-5) never led in the first half and trailed by as many as 15 before pulling within 31-21 at the half.
+Rutgers (6-5) trailed by as many as 15 points in the first half before pulling within 31-21 at intermission.

 BIG PICTURE